by Ovidiu Brazdau

 Working with the shadow is a part of the archetypal exploration of the psyche.
 In Jungian-Senoi Dreamwork methodology, developed by Strephon Kaplan-Williams, working with “adversity” archetype is useful in order to gain a balanced archetypal structure.

-A method I used, for exploring some of my deep automatic patterns, was to immerse deeply in content, in a ceremonial way.
+A method I used, for exploring some deep automatic patterns, was to immerse deeply in content, in a ceremonial way.
 For example, when I wanted to explore a fear, I allowed some time (hours-days) when I let my mind and emotions to wander freely in contact with the content.
 During that time I was writing, dancing, drawing, going to work, allowing what was coming.
 In this ceremonial approach, setting a “lifeline” for coming back is necessary.
 We need a person who can bring us back to real life if the content is overwhelming.
 This full immersion in the automatic content is a powerful and effective way to get in contact with the rejected or ignored content, but it needs a lot of hero energy to do it.
-And a special safe place, so that one would be able to scream or dance naked if they wish to, without any anxious neighbors around to call the emergency line.
+And a safe place, so that one would be able to scream or dance naked if they wish to, without any anxious neighbors around to call the emergency line.

 Spiritual bypass is a term coined by John Welwood to describe a widespread tendency to use spiritual ideas and practices to sidestep or avoid facing unresolved emotional issues, psychological wounds, and unfinished developmental tasks.